tiltgod/jaffle_shop/README.md

 # Install dbt deps (might not required as long as you have no -or empty- `dbt_packages.yml` file)
 dbt deps

-# Build seeds
+# Build seed
-dbt seeds --profiles-dir profiles
+dbt seed --profiles-dir profiles

 # Build data models
 dbt run --profiles-dir profiles